-Dean or Associate Dean of Nursing Authorization: lu to ons Signatuke υαιε
+Dean or Associate Dean of Nursing Authorization:

+July ABonson

+Signature 12.21.16

 The Child/Adult Abuse Information Act, RCW 43.43.830 through 43.43.845, requires that anyone having unsupervised contact with a vulnerable adult or a child must have a criminal history background check.
 If this check reveals a conviction for a crime against a vulnerable adult or child, the nature of the crime and the time since the conviction of the crime are both significant in a determination of whether contact can be permitted.